amplitude/evaluation-proxy-helm/example/README.md

 ## Configure `values.yaml`

 Update the fields in the `values.yaml` file:
-1. `projects.id`: The Amplitude project ID.
+1. `projects.apiKey`: The project's API key.
 Can be found in the project's settings in Amplitude.
-2. `projects.apiKey`: The project's API key.
+2. `projects.secretKey`: The project's secret key.
 Can be found in the project's settings in Amplitude.
-3. `projects.secretKey`: The project's secret key.
-Can be found in the project's settings in Amplitude.
-4. `projects.deploymentKeys`: The deployment keys to manage.
-Listed deployment keys have associated flags and cohorts downloaded and managed by the proxy.
-The deployment keys listed here must be associated with the project identified in the other fields.
+3. `projects.managementKey`: The Experiment management api key.
+Must be created for the same project as the configured API and secret key.
+Used to automatically access and update deployments used for the project.

 ## Install Evaluation Proxy Helm Chart